 I’m a English landscape photographer living on the Buckinghamshire and Oxfordshire border.
 Most of my work is based in and around the Chiltern Hills, which is a area of outstanding natural beauty that stretches across several counties.
-I exhibit locally several times a year.
-A list of upcoming exhibitions can be found here.

 Living near to the Chiltern Hills, I am surrounded by some magnificent woodland.
 You can probably tell trees are a favourite subject of mine.
 From a lone tree in a field to a woodland full of tangled branches, I love their individual character and the challenge of finding order in what can be a chaotic scene.
 I also visit Scotland and Cumbria once a year, and have also taken many pictures of The South Coast, Norfolk and Suffolk.